 Eventually, most children will begin to accept new foods, which enables them to enjoy a varied and healthy diet.

-Over two thirds of parents of autistic children report that their child is reluctant to try new foods¹.
-Moreover, other behaviours such as eating or mouthing non-edible items, and extreme food selectivity can make providing sufficient nutrition hard.
+However, two thirds of parents of autistic children report that their child is reluctant to try new foods.

 There can be many challenges associated with eating.
 These include food selectivity, where a person eats a limited variety of foods.
 Food selectivity can also mean only eating crunchy food, specific brands, or from certain food outlets.
 Food selectivity can extend to only eating certain coloured foods, textures or shapes.

 Other challenges experienced include difficulty sitting for meals, which is thought to impact 89% of those who have challenges with eating.
 More than half experience periods of spontaneously eliminating food from their diet after previously eating it, with 1 in 10 refusing to touch certain foods or utensils.

 Autistic young people might also experience difficulties with PICA, where a person eats or mouths non-edible items.
 This can be extremely dangerous and shouldn’t be ignored.